martinring/thesis/src/3-Self-Verification.md

 | **weighted_avg** | $2^{265}$    | 31374     | 146642  | $28.5s$  |
 | **smart**        | $2^{544}$    | 1421153   | 2704606 | $1.5s$   |
 | **multiplier**   | $2^{16}$     | 809       | 2467    | $418.0s$ |

-[#tab:exp-pre] and [#tab:exp-post] list the results.
-Column *System* gives the name of the considered system.
-The remaining columns summarize the results in two groups: [#tab:exp-pre] for verification according to the established verification flow (i.e. verifying all properties at design time) and [#tab:exp-post] for the verification methodology proposed here (using the lightweight solver on the target system).
-For each group, we give the size of the search space (i.e. the number of possible solutions to be checked); the number of variables; the number of clauses of the resulting CNF; and the run time (in seconds).
-The run time is measured on systems which would typically be used for verification, so they are directly comparable: for the established verification flow, a compute server (Intel Xeon E3-1270 v3, eight cores, 16 GB memory) and, for the proposed verification flow, the ZedBoard (ARMv7, 1GB memory).

 The obtained results clearly show the benefits of the proposed approach.
 Typical embedded systems (as the ones considered here)